MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/lmax.rst

 The range of permissible values for ``lmax`` depends on the particular command being used; e.g.:

--  The way that response function estimation is currently implemented, it is impossible to set ``lmax`` to a value higher than that supported by the image data.
+-  For any command that maps image data directly to spherical harmonics, it is impossible to set ``lmax`` to a value higher than that supported by the image data.
 The transformation from DWI data to spherical harmonics simply cannot be done in such a case, as the problem is under-determined.
 You can